 Savannah River

 As part of requirements for the SC’s shad fisheries sustainability plan, the Savannah River was sampled this year (August through October) for juvenile American shad.
-A total of 48 juvenile American shad were collected (Table 3).
+A total of Xjuvenile American shad were collected (Table 3).
+This sampling was done by SCDNR Region III staff.

 Table 3.
-Total number of juvenile American shad (AMS) collected from Savannah River in 2023.
-(Length range = 71–123 mm; average total length = 98 mm.)
+Total number of juvenile American shad (AMS) collected from Savannah River in 2025.
+(Length range = X mm; average total length = Xmm.)